Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Analyses: AoI-Optimal Blind Scheduling

 \subsection{Optimal Cluster Size Selection with Minimal Knowledge}

-For the above discussed blind scheduler, it can only apply the average PER $\varepsilon_\text{uni}$ as the estimation for all UEs, i.e. assuming $\bar{h}_{i,\pi}^{(\infty,I)}=\bar{h}_{\pi}^{(\infty,I)},\forall i\in\mathcal{I}$.
-In such a scenario we can derive the following theorem that identifies the optimal cluster size: \begin{theorem} When uniformly clustering homogeneous UEs for round-robin transmission over a frequency-flat channel, the optimal cluster size (relaxed to real number) that minimizes the long-term average AoI is given by
+{From the discussions above, we see that the time-domain-fair clustered RR schedule proposed in Sec.~\ref{subsec:rr_optimum} and the frequency-domain-fair random uniform sub-carrier assignment in Sec.~\ref{subsec:subcarrier_assignment} couples well with each other.
+On the one hand, clustered RR makes an AoI-optimal blind active cluster selection scheme, when all UEs share the same mean PER; in the long term it obviously converges to a situation, that all UEs in every active cluster share the same expectation of AoI.
+On the other hand, the random uniform assignment is AoI-optimal under blindness, i.e. when assuming all UEs in the cluster to share the same average AoI (which is guaranteed by the clustered RR); and it grants every UE in the active cluster the same PER by means of expectation (which is required by the clustered RR).
+Thus, they assemble a complete solution for the two-layer blind PRB scheduling scheme, where the long-term average PER $\varepsilon\subscript{avg}$ is used as the PER estimation for all UEs,} i.e. assuming $\bar{h}_{i,\pi}^{(\infty,I)}=\bar{h}_{\pi}^{(\infty,I)},\forall i\in\mathcal{I}$.
+In such a scenario we can derive the following theorem that identifies the optimal cluster size: \begin{theorem} When homogeneous UEs with i.i.d. time-varying PERs are uniformly clustered for round-robin transmission over a frequency-flat channel, the optimal cluster size (relaxed to real number) that minimizes the long-term average AoI is given by

 where $W_q(\cdot)$ denotes the branch with index $q$ of Lambert $W$ function. \end{theorem} The proof of Theorem~\ref{th:l-opt} is provided in Appendix~\ref{app:l-opt}.
-It is worth to remark that Eq.~\eqref{eq:opt_cluster_size} significantly implies that \emph{with homogeneous UEs and frequency-flat channel, the AoI-minimizing cluster size $l_\text{opt}$ is independent from the UE amount $I$.}

-To verify Theorem~\ref{th:l-opt}, here we conduct a set of numerical tests, where $1000$ UEs are scheduled to transmit in a clustered round-robin fashion.
+It is worth to remark that Eq.~\eqref{eq:opt_cluster_size} significantly implies that \emph{with homogeneous UEs and frequency-flat channel, the AoI-minimizing cluster size $l\subscript{opt}$ is independent from the UE amount $I$.} To verify Theorem~\ref{th:l-opt}, here we conduct a set of numerical tests, where $1000$ UEs are scheduled to transmit in a clustered round-robin fashion.
 We compare the analytical solution provided by \eqref{eq:opt_cluster_size} and the exhaustively searched optimum that minimizes the $\bar{h}_\pi^{(\infty,I)}$ in \eqref{eq:avg_aoi}, the results are plotted in Fig.~\ref{fig:opt_cluster_size_sensitivity_test}, showing a perfect match between our analysis and the numerical optimum.